 Measuring organisational culture through Westrum's Organisational Typologies is conducted via surveys utilising the below questions and scoring agreement via a "Likert" scale, as shown.

-Average these scores for your summative Westrum's Typology score.
+Add up and average these scores for your summative Westrum's Typology score.
 Close to zero suggests your culture is towards "Pathological", 2-3 suggests Bureaucratic, and 4-5 suggests a Generative culture:

 |Pathological -||Bureaucratic -||Generative|